Mount Waterman: Angeles Crest Resorts (ACR)

-The resort did not operate between July 2001 and February 2008, mostly due to a failure to meet U.S. Forest Service operating requirements.
-Mount Waterman has higher natural snowfall (average 180 inches) than most Southern California ski areas and its snow is fairly well preserved by tree shading and steep north exposure.
-However, the snowfall is very erratic and with no snowmaking equipment, the area was unable to operate in dry years such as the 2001–2002 season.
-Mount Waterman's commercial appeal is also limited by its topography: there is a beginner area up top, and abundant steep glades for experts, but very limited terrain for intermediate skiers.
+Mount Waterman did not operate between July 2001 and February 2008, mostly due to a failure to meet U.S. Forest Service operating requirements.
+Mount Waterman's natural snow is sometimes preserved by tree shading and a steep north exposure.
+However, the snowfall is very erratic, and it has no snowmaking equipment.
+The ski area is unable to operate in dry years such as the 2001–2002 season.
+Mount Waterman's commercial appeal is also limited by its topography: there is a beginner area only up top, and abundant steep glades for experts, but very limited terrain for intermediate skiers.

+Death of Waterman investor/owner Barry Stubblefield

-In January 2005, Barry R. Stubblefield, who was digging out Waterman after a snowstorm, died while skiing with two ski patrol members when he fell and tumbled out of control until he hit a tree, according to Sgt.
+On January 21, 2005, Barry R. Stubblefield (August 17, 1956 – January 21, 2005), was digging out Waterman after a snowstorm.
+While skiing downhill, he fell and tumbled out of control until he slammed into a tree and was killed instantly, according to Sgt.
 Don Hudalla of the Los Angeles County Sheriff's Crescenta Valley Station.
-He was 48.
+He was 48-years-old.

 2004–2005 season

-The Southern California region had nearly record breaking precipitation the winter of 2004-05.
-Los Angeles almost broke its highest record for precipitation.
+The Southern California region had then nearly record-breaking precipitation the winter of 2004-05.
+Los Angeles almost broke its then highest record for precipitation.
 In February 2005 there was 3 to 6 ft snowpack, and then another 10 to 12 ft of powder fell.
 This information was obtained from the caretaker at Mount Waterman via mobile phone.
 The first snowfall was before Halloween 2004 and averaged 3.5 ft; in early May 2005 there was still a snowpack of about 2 ft.
 This snowpack rivaled the record El Niño years of 1982-83 and 1997–98, but in 2004–05 the area was still not open to the public.
 Stories of long hikes up the closed Angeles Crest Highway to Cloudburst Summit, then onto the buried lodge, are remembered by a select few.
 One snowfall that year reached the bull wheel at the base of chair one.
 The top of one was merely a mound of snow with a channel cut through, while the lodge was completely buried.

 Mount Waterman LLC

-On July 2, 2006, the Pasadena Star-News reported that Rick Metcalf, an associate of Lynn Newcomb, and longtime Waterman skier, had formed Mount Waterman LLC and purchased the Mount Waterman and Kratka Ridge ski areas and was securing operating permits with the goal of reopening Mount Waterman for the 2006-2007 ski season.
-2006–07 was the driest season in Los Angeles history so Mount Waterman never had enough snow to open.
-A new Mount Waterman web site launched on January 11, 2008, published a notice that set an opening date in early February.
+On July 2, 2006, the Pasadena Star-News reported that Richard (Rick) Metcalf, an associate of Lynn Newcomb, and longtime Waterman skier, had formed Mount Waterman LLC and purchased the Mount Waterman and Kratka Ridge ski areas.
+Richard Metcalf, a San Diego realtor, was securing operating permits with the goal of reopening Mount Waterman for the 2006-2007 ski season.
+2006–07 was one of the driest seasons in Los Angeles history, so Mount Waterman never had enough snow to open.
+A new Mount Waterman website launched on January 11, 2008, and a notice was posted that they were trying to open in early February 2008.